railsmechanic/zachaeus/README.md

 # Zachaeus
 Zachaeus is a simple and easy to use licensing system for your Elixir application.
-It's inspired by JWT, PASETO and other access control systems, which are using asymmetric signing.
+It's inspired by JWT, PASETO and other security token systems, which are using asymmetric cryptography.

 A generated Zachaeus license contains all relevant data, which is essential for a simple licensing system.
 Because of this nature, Zachaeus can be used without a database and integrates with Plug but can be used outside of it.